lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/cv.md

 Co-designed an immersive digital accessibility workshop for LSE staff and academics, contributing lived experience insights and iterative feedback to improve digital accessibility and inclusion.

 **Campaigns Officer, Royal National Institute of Blind People** — May 2022-August 2024
 Led planning and delivery of RNIB campaigns on education, accessible voting, and employment.
-Coordinated digital communications, monitored analytics, and created online petitions using Engaging Networks.
+Coordinated digital communications, monitored analytics, and created online actions using Engaging Networks.
+During my time at the RNIB, my team was awarded <a href="https://www.linkedin.com/posts/rnib_charityawards-activity-7216801218373791747-wYgI" target="_blank">The Charity Awards 'Campaigning and Advocacy Award'</a> and I spoke on <a href="https://audioboom.com/posts/8152520-join-unlocking-equality-by-changing-behaviours-an-rnib-panel-discussion-event-and-help-to-cha" target="_blank">RNIB Connect Radio</a> about behaviour change and sight loss.

 **Assistant Campaigns Officer, Royal National Institute of Blind People** — November 2021-May 2022
 Managed public enquiries, assisted with parliamentary events, and maintained RNIB Campaigns social media channels.

-During my time at the RNIB, my team was awarded <a href="https://www.linkedin.com/posts/rnib_charityawards-activity-7216801218373791747-wYgI" target="_blank">The Charity Awards 'Campaigning and Advocacy Award'</a> and I spoke on <a href="https://audioboom.com/posts/8152520-join-unlocking-equality-by-changing-behaviours-an-rnib-panel-discussion-event-and-help-to-cha" target="_blank">RNIB Connect Radio</a> about behaviour change and sight loss.